nepalcodes/nepalingo/README.md

             <img src="README-photos/devakirawal.jpeg" alt="Image of Aditya Bikram Thakur"/>
         </td>
         <td>
-            Devaki Rawal is in Kathmandu, living in Bhaktapur, and currently in her gap year.
-She knows frontend development and UI/UX design from her experience working on a Buddhist lipi to English translation app for tourists.
-In her free time she enjoys watching Shark Tank, listening to music, and singing.
+           Devaki Rawal is a high school graduate and a tech enthusiast, always eager to spread digital literacy programs.
+In her free time, she loves teaching children.
+She challenges herself every day to become one step better than yesterday.
+Devaki enjoys traveling, watching Shark Tank, and teaching.
+She is always open to learning and exploring new things every day.
         </td>
     </tr>
 </table>